supercid/techdocs-wiki-tmp/Marking-crawlable-products-with-the-Recrawl-API.md

 }
 ```

+### How can I get an API token?

+You can request an API token by getting in touch with our support personnel.
+Once the token has been granted, you will be able to find it listed in the [authentication tokens section in the admin..](https://help.nosto.com/settings-and-troubleshooting-faq/settings-authentication-tokens)

 ### How many items can I recrawl at a time?

 The Recrawl API takes an array of product ids and URLs and has no hard limit on the number of items that you can specify.